Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 id: pt6kzbutl4wmnf8xsg4iurb
 title: torchcell.tasks
 desc: ''
-updated: 1705062438514
+updated: 1705133811620
 created: 1690514887023m
 ---
 ![[user.mjvolk3.torchcell.tasks.future#future]]

+- [x] `Dmf` Kuzmin
+- [ ] `Tmf` Kuzmin

 ## 2024.01.12

-- [ ] `tmf` Kuzmin → Data cannot be easily downloaded from science, moving data to zipped hosted version on my github.
+- [x] `tmf` Kuzmin → Data cannot be easily downloaded from science, moving data to zipped hosted version on my github.
+This works well, there is always the trick of getting the proper path.
+Got through download, going to split between `smf` and `dmf` as the other datasets have focused on a single phenotype.
+- [x]  Rewrite `TsAllele` to be `Allele` with a `allele_class` attribute. → No this probably a bad idea I think this starts to verge on the idea that everything is an `allele` you just needs its sequence specification.
+For now we respect the helpful terminology related to different biological classes and types.
+In this case I am just going to added an additional class. → Added `AllelePerturbation` and `SgdAllelePerturbation`.
+I think this solves the problem nicely without having to rewrite 📝.
+- [x] `tmf` Kuzmin. → We need to see allele as a more general type of perturbation and temperature sensitive should be a type.
+This should help some in de cluttering classes.
+We need the right amount of clutter. → We find there are alternative alleles not well documented... 📝 rewrite time. → It will exist on the same level as a sort of undifferentiated type, and be associated with the `BaseGenotype`. → [[Unsure of Origin of Alleles|dendron://torchcell/torchcell.datasets.scerevisiae.kuzmin2018#unsure-of-origin-of-alleles]] → [[All Double Mutants Contain the ho deletion|dendron://torchcell/torchcell.datasets.scerevisiae.kuzmin2018#all-double-mutants-contain-the-ho-deletion]] →

 ## 2024.01.11